How to Become a World Class Coach

 This is the path to mastery as we succeed and fail and succeed again, dancing back and forth between different learning steps.
-This path isn’t linear, which is part of the fun of it all.
+It’s the same with being a world class coach: the path isn’t linear, which is part of the fun of it all.

 Nobody ever became world class at anything because they didn’t have any weaknesses.
-Few are the geniuses who spring from the womb as fully formed masters, and even these “prodigies” worked very hard to develop their abilities.
+Few are the geniuses who spring from the womb as fully formed masters, and even these “prodigies” worked very hard to develop their abilities to be world class.

 Still, for some reason, people seem to want to skip over this process and find an easier ride.
-I hear students comparing themselves to those who have been coaching for years and judging themselves harshly when they come up short.
-They imagine that they just don’t have what it takes to be a great coach.
+I hear students comparing themselves with those who have been coaching for years and judging themselves harshly when they come up short.
+They imagine that they just don’t have what it takes to be a world class coach.